trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 It would be incredibly helpful to have some clarity on what we can expect in the future (good or bad) so we can make design decisions accordingly.

+Yours sincerely,

-- everyone at Trek View
+Everyone at Trek View